marbl/MetagenomeScope/README.md

   #1 in the treemap corresponds to the largest component, the rectangle labelled
   #2 corresponds to the second-largest component, etc.

-- The exact component sorting functionality accounts for ties by using a few different sorting criteria, in the following order.
-Ties at one level cause later levels to be considered for breaking ties.
+- The exact component sorting functionality accounts for ties using a few criteria.
+After ordering components by their total numbers of nodes, we break ties using the number of (real) edges, the total sequence length, and the lexicographically smallest node / edge name in the component, among other criteria.

-  - the number of "full" nodes in the component (treating a pair of split nodes 40-L → 40-R as a single node, but treating 40 and its reverse-complement -40 as two nodes)

-  - the number of real edges in the component (ignoring "fake" edges between pairs of split nodes like 40-L → 40-R, but treating an edge and its reverse-complementary edge as two edges)

-  - the total length of the nodes or edges in the component

 <hr/>
 </details>